cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 ### Python environment

-On my normal desktop PCs I like to work with the [micromamba](https://mamba.readthedocs.io/en/latest/installation.html) environment to set-up my
+On my normal desktop PCs, I like to work with the [micromamba](https://mamba.readthedocs.io/en/latest/installation.html) environment to set-up my
 Python environments.
 On the Raspberry Pi I ran into an `illegal instruction error` when running `pip` to install packages.
-After quite some digging and some luck I found out that the problem is due to the `anaconda` channels I had configured.
+After quite some digging and some luck, I found out that the problem is due to the `anaconda` channels I had configured.
 It seems that only the `conda-forge` channel supports the arm64 platform.
 I added a comment on Stack Overflow in the [Raspberry pi pip install illegal instruction erorr](https://stackoverflow.com/questions/74833752/raspberry-pi-pip-install-illegal-instruction-erorr/75649892#75649892) issue.